Roads of Norway

 Located in the midwest part of the Norwegian coastline, the Storseisundet Bridge is a cantilever bridge part of the Atlanterhavsveien (Atlantic Road).
 It’s built in such a way that from a certain angle, as you approach, it looks as it is more diving board than bridge.
 The approach looks scary as the bridge seems to end abruptly and as if any attempt to proceed would result into the vehicle flying out and dropping into the waters below.

-Aurlandsfjellet is a very scenic drive in Vestland county, Norway.
-The National Tourist Route is closed in winters.
-It's one of the famous scenic drives in Norway.
+Aurlandsfjellet is a very scenic drive located in Vestland county, Norway.
+This National Tourist Route is closed in winters and is one of the famous scenic drives in Norway.

 Kjeåsen is a famous farm located in Eidfjord, a municipality in Hordaland county, Norway.
 It’s said to be the world’s most inaccessible farm.
 A very steep and twisting road and a rather dark tunnel makes this an exciting drive.